Our passion is liberating apps from the desktop

 Cameyo is a cloud-native Virtual App Delivery (VAD) platform that enables the secure delivery of all of your business-critical applications to any device from the browser without the need for virtual desktops or VPNs.
 By enabling organizations to provide their people with access to the apps they need to stay productive from anywhere and on any device, Cameyo helps make remote & hybrid work, work.
-Hundreds of enterprises and organizations utilize Cameyo to deliver all of their apps – Windows, Linux, SaaS, and internal web applications to hundreds of thousands of users worldwide.
+Hundreds of enterprises and organizations utilize Cameyo to deliver all of their apps – Windows, Linux, SaaS, and internal web apps – to hundreds of thousands of users worldwide.

 Founder & CTO